 Ingredients

-- 300 g (about 30-40 cookies) Ladyfingers.
-We recommend Balocco Savoiardi Ladyfingers, or make homemade ladyfingers with our recipe, which are great!
+- 300 g (about 30 to 40) ladyfingers (Savoiardi).
+I recommend Balocco Savoiardi Ladyfingers, or make homemade ladyfingers with my recipe, which are great!

 - a ceramic baking pan of 30 x 19 cm (12 x 8 inch).
 If you want something more elegant, you can make your strawberry tiramisu in a triffle bowl.

 - An electric stand mixer that really is a great help for making a perfect tiramisu.
-We opted for the KitchenAid.
+I opted for the KitchenAid.

 - You can also make tiramisu recipe with an electric hand mixer or with a whisk